-Save over $100 on these excellent stargazing binoculars.
-Offering a decent 50mm aperture and a 12x magnification, they give great views of the stars at night.
+These excellent stargazing binoculars offer a decent 50mm aperture and a 12x magnification, they give great views of the stars at night.
 They're a little heavy though, so buyers might want to pick up a tripod.

 Nikon Aculon A211 10x50 |

 Was $119.95 | Now $96.95 (opens in new tab)

 You can save nearly $23 with this current deal from Nikon.
 We really rate this particular model, which ranks highly in our round-up of the best binoculars for stargazing.
 It boasts minimal image distortion and excellent, crisp views.